zotanna/python-p4-building-get-api/README.md

 - `jsonify` is a method in Flask that _serializes_ its arguments as JSON and returns a `Response` object.
 It can accept lists or dictionaries as arguments.
   Unfortunately, it will not accept models as arguments (darn!)
-- `JSONIFY_PRETTYPRINT_REGULAR` is a configuration that has JSON responses print on separate lines with indentation.
+- `app.json.compact = False` is a configuration that has JSON responses print on separate lines with indentation.
 This adds some overhead, but if human eyes will be looking at your API, it's always good to have this set to `True`.
 - Our query results have to be reformatted as dictionaries for `jsonify` to work